lawallekan/monad-bulk-transaction/README.md

 ### Follow the Prompts

-1. The script will ask you to confirm that you’ve followed `@Allcryptoguides` on X. Type `yes` to proceed.
+1. The script will ask you to confirm that you’ve followed `[Allcryptoguides](https://x.com/Allcryptoguides)` on X. Type `yes` to proceed.
 2. Enter the number of transactions you want to send.
 3. Enter the amount of MON to send per transaction (minimum: 0.01, maximum: 10).